ippandey/NodeJs-Task-Queue/README.md

 - Task queuing: Tasks exceeding the rate limit are queued and executed based on the limits.

 ## Approach and Steps Followed
-In this project, I was tasked with developing a Node.js API that efficiently handles user tasks while implementing rate limiting and queuing mechanisms.
-The objective was to ensure that each user could only process one task per second and a maximum of twenty tasks per minute.
+In this project, I developed a Node.js API that efficiently handles user tasks while implementing rate limiting and queuing mechanisms.
+The objective was to ensure that each user could only process one task per second and a maximum of 20 tasks per minute.
 Any requests exceeding this limit should be queued for later execution, ensuring no requests are lost.

 ## Step 1: Requirement Analysis
 I began by thoroughly analyzing the assignment requirements, which specified the need for a task function, rate limiting per user ID, and a queuing system.
 I documented the specifications, which helped outline the core features and functionalities needed in the API.